Revised May 2017

 - NIDA Standard Operating Procedure on Good Clinical Practice Training for NIDA Staff and Staff Supported by NIDA-Funded Research and Involved in the Design, Conduct, Oversight, or Management of Clinical Trials (PDF, 198KB).

 New HHS rule and NIH policy (Effective January 18, 2017) specifying requirements for clinical trial registration and summary results information reporting affects all NIH-funded clinical trials.
 Under the NIH Policy, all clinical trials funded in whole or in part by NIH, regardless of study phase or type of intervention will be expected to register at ClinicalTrials.gov and report findings.
 Read the summary.

 - NIH Policy on the Dissemination of NIH-Funded Clinical Trial Information

 - NIDA Standard Operating Procedure on Clinical Trial Registration and Reporting for NIDA Funded Clinical Trials (PDF, 164KB)

 - What NIH Grantees Need to Know About FDAAA

 - Registering with ClinicalTrials.gov

-Starting with application receipt dates on or after September 27, 2017, NIH will require that all applications involving one or more clinical trials be submitted through a Funding Opportunity Announcement (FOA) specifically designed for clinical trials.
-This means that the NIH will no longer accept clinical trial applications through “parent” FOA announcements or through other FOAs that are not specifically designed to accept clinical trials.
+Starting with application receipt dates on or after January 25, 2018, NIH will require that all applications involving one or more clinical trials be submitted through a Funding Opportunity Announcement (FOA) specifically designed for clinical trials.
+This means that, after this date, applications planning a clinical trial that are submitted to a non-clinical trial FOA will be returned without review.